corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 ### Submit a new network parameters update

-To create a new parameters update, you must submit it to the zone service database.
+To create a new parameters update, you must submit it to the Zone Service database.
 It can then be **Advertised**, and then **Executed** when the changes are brought into effect.

 When using this command, you must include the new parameters using the option described below.